-Following on from the publication of Socio-economic inequalities in access to planned hospital care the Midlands Decision Support Network is planning a follow-up piece of work to look at assessing strategies that local systems can use to help them to start to address the systematic inequalities identified in the report.
+Following the publication of the Socio-economic inequalities in access to planned hospital care report in May 2021, the Midlands Decision Support Network are working on a follow-up report to support local systems to address these systematic inequalities.
+The follow-up project aims to answers 4 questions:

 - What would equality of access look like?

 - What strategies and interventions might STPs/ICSs adopt to reduce inequalities?

 - How might an STP/ICS decide which strategies to adopt?

 - How might an STP/ICS monitor the impact of its strategies?